 Website Data Privacy Statements and the GDPR

-Example: We collect personal data from our Contact form, shopping cart, Google Analytics (yes, unless you anonymize the IP address collection first!
+Example: We collect personal data from our Contact forms, shopping cart, Google Analytics (yes, that will collect an IP address - unless you anonymize the IP address collection first!
 See https://developers.google.com/analytics/devguides/collection/analyticsjs/ip-anonymization for some help on this.)

 Example: We ask for your name, email address, physical address and contact number so that we can provide your with a legal invoice when you shop with us.
 We request your name and email address for our newsletter signup so that we can send you the newsletter and personalise it with your name.
 We ask for your name, email and a contact number on our contact form so that we can communicate with you quickly.